Sales Call Planning: Remember the ABCs

-“As a result of this meeting, the buyer will introduce me to the decision maker”
+“As a result of this meeting, the buyer will introduce me to the decision-maker”

-“As a result of this meeting, the buyer, will endorse my proposal to his or her management team.”
+“As a result of this meeting, the buyer will endorse my proposal to his or her management team.”

 The key here is to focus on the buyer’s behavior, not your own sales activity.

-- They're measureable: An effective call objective includes detailed information about the action you want the buyer to take so you can measure your progress and accomplishments.
+- They're measurable: An effective call objective includes detailed information about the action you want the buyer to take so you can measure your progress and accomplishments.
 This means making sure you have a deadline and the action is time-bound.